Build your Model

-A financial model can have multiple purposes.
-It can be as simple as the aggregation of data to a more complex model which includes forecasting and scenario analysis.
-In any case, the model should be built in such a way that it is easy to understand, maintain and extend.
-This is where the concept of modular programming comes in which is the approach as found in Structure your Model.
-For more examples of this method and inspiration how to build your own model please have a look at the Finance Toolkit, Finance Database, OpenBB Terminal, yfinance and Riskfolio-Lib.
+A financial model can serve multiple purposes, ranging from simple data aggregation to complex forecasting and scenario analysis.
+Regardless of its complexity, the model should be built for clarity, maintainability, and extensibility.
+This is where the concept of modular programming, as discussed in Structure your Model, becomes crucial.
+For examples of this method and inspiration for building your own model, explore projects like the Finance Toolkit, Finance Database, OpenBB Terminal, yfinance, and Riskfolio-Lib.

-Whatever the purpose of your model is, the following styling and coding guidelines should be applied to take out the subjective nature of coding.
-Applying a style guide will ensure that all code is written in the same way and therefore is easier to read and maintain.
-This is especially important when working with multiple developers on the same codebase but also when colleagues move teams and need to understand new models.
+Regardless of the model’s purpose, applying consistent styling and coding guidelines helps remove the subjective nature of coding.
+A style guide ensures code consistency, making it easier to read and maintain.
+This consistency is crucial when multiple developers collaborate on the same codebase or when colleagues transition between teams and need to understand unfamiliar models.

 Why a Universal Style is Important